lockevod/Karoo-KActions/README.md

    - Once configured, KActions will automatically send messages/execute webhook when you start or end a ride on your Karoo.
    - You don't need to interact with the app during the ride; everything works in the background.

-Webhook has can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
+Webhook can be triggered pressing the button in the app if you add webhook custom field in the profiles screen.
+Custom Message can be  triggered pressing the button in the app if you add Custom Message 1 or Custom Message 2 as data field in the profiles screen.
 This button has a security measure, you have to press twice to send the webhook (and you can configure to be triggered only if you're near home)

 KActions supports several providers to send notifications, you need to configure before use the app: